itx-ankit/new-form-generator/README.md

-This website is also deployed on https://assessment-form-builder.netlify.app/
+This website is deployed on https://assessment-form-builder.netlify.app/